tuvalutorture/SIMAS/README.md

 * OPERAND 2: the first value, being a variable name
 * OPERAND 3: the second value, optionally being a variable name

+### Lists

+#### - list
+* list operations. lists are a special data structure that allows you to have multiple values in a single container.
+* OPERAND 1: type of operation
+* OPERAND 2: name of the list
+* All of the list operations:
+    * `list new`
+        * creates a new list
+    * `list appv`
+        * append a variable to a list
+        * OPERAND 3: data type of the variable
+        * OPERAND 4: name of the variable
+    * `list appc`
+        * append a constant to a list
+        * OPERAND 3: data type of the constant
+        * OPERNAD 4: the constant
+    * `list upv`
+        * update the list item at a specific index with a variable
+        * OPERAND 3: the index, starting from 1
+        * OPERAND 4: the data type of the variable
+        * OPERAND 4: name of the variable
+    * `list upc`
+        * update the list item at a specific index with a constant
+        * OPERAND 3: the index, starting from 1
+        * OPERAND 4: the data type of the constant
+        * OPERAND 4: the constant
+    * `list del`
+        * delete an item from the list
+        * OPERAND 3: the index of the item, starting from 1
+    * `list acc`
+        * access an item from a list and store it in a variable
+        * OPERAND 3: the index, starting from 1
+        * OPERAND 4: the name of the variable that you want to store the value in.
+    * `list show`
+        * print out the entire list to the standard output
+    * `list dump`
+        * writes a list to a file
+        * OPERAND 3: file name
+    * `list load`
+        * loads a list from a file
+        * OPERAND 3: file name
+    * `list len`
+        * returns the number of elements in a list
+        * OPERAND 3: the name of the variable to store the value in

 ### Console I/O

 #### - print